Phase transition of photons and gravitons in a Casimir box: The spectrum

 \section{The spectrum}

-A Casimir box consists of the space between two parallel conducting plates, taken here normal to the $x^3$ axis, and separated by a distance $a$.
+A Casimir box consists of the space between two parallel conducting plates, taken here normal to the $x^3$ axis, and separated by a distance $a$; we denote this space by $V$.
 When expressed in terms of the vector potential $\vec A$ and its conjugate momentum $\vec \pi=-\vec E$, perfectly conducting boundary conditions,

 with $\vec n$ the normal to the boundary, are satisfied in Coulomb gauge if $A^a,E^a$ $a=1,2$ and $A^3,E^3$ obey Dirichlet and Neumann conditions respectively.
 This implies that $k_3=\frac{\pi n_3}{a}$, $n_3\in\mathbb N$ while $k_a=\frac{L_a n_a}{2\pi}$ where we take $L_a$ large and sums over $n_a\in \mathbb Z$ become $L_1L_2/(2\pi)^2$ times integrals over $k_a$.